MadStu/noughts-and-crosses/README.md

 This is a fun website for visitors who want to play a game of Noughts and Crosses (also known as Tic-tac-toe or Xs and Os).

-The goal is to provide the user with a trouble free game of Noughts and Crosses that has a couple of difficulty levels and which tracks the score accurately.
+The goal is to provide the user with a trouble free game of Noughts and Crosses that has a few difficulty levels and which tracks the score accurately.

 The live link can be found here - https://madstu.github.io/noughts-and-crosses/